From watchmakers to ski resorts, Swiss firms hammered by franc surge

 The benchmark SMI index slumped as much as 13 percent, with Swatch, Richemont and biotech firm Actelion among the biggest losers, down 14 to 17 percent.

-Swiss exports account for about one-third of gross domestic product (GDP), led by chemicals and pharmaceuticals, precision instruments, clocks and watches and jewelry, and machines, appliances and electronics.
+Swiss exports account for about one-third of gross domestic product (GDP), led by chemicals and pharmaceuticals, precision instruments, clocks and watches and jewellery, and machines, appliances and electronics.

 The central bank’s decision comes as the ski season in the Alpine nation gets into full swing, and a week ahead of the World Economic Forum, the annual meeting of the world’s political and business elites in the Swiss ski resort of Davos.